crosshatch/server/OVERVIEW.md

 ## Problem Statement

 1. Parents and educators struggle to find or create stories tailored to children's developmental needs.
-This presents a lost opportunity to integrate curriculum topics, engaging themes, and guided support through key stages of growth.
-Children are left vulnerable to low-value media.
+This presents a missed opportunity to integrate curriculum topics, engaging themes, and guided support through key stages of growth.
+2. Children are particularly susceptible to low-value media, which often prioritizes entertainment value over cognitive development.
-2. Storytelling devices lack mechanisms for measuring their impact on and adapting to the reader.
+3. Storytelling devices lack mechanisms for measuring their impact on and adapting to the reader.
    Without this feedback loop, parents and educators are left in the dark, unable to assess how effectively stories resonate with kids or support developmental goals.
 This makes it difficult to refine narratives, tailor content to individual needs, and maximize educational or emotional